-The Oustanding House Corporation Award recognizes the Fraternity's house corporation that has best served its undergraduate chapter in the previous year.
+The Oustanding House Corporation Award recognizes the Fraternity's house corporation that has best served its undergraduate chapter in the previous year, while adhering to best management practices.
 Applications are due April 30.

 This award recognizes the parents club that has significantly contributed to the Sigma Chi experience of their sons and their respective undergraduate chapters.
 Presented annually, this award honors a parents club for its support of a chapter's operations, as well as the membership size and longevity of the respective club.

 The Peterson Significant Chapter Award, sponsored annually by the Sigma Chi Foundation, is the highest honor that the Fraternity bestows upon an undergraduate chapter.
 Named for 38th Grand Consul J. Dwight Peterson, INDIANA 1919, the award recognizes excellent, but not impossible, performance by chapters in all major areas of operation and programming.
 For many years, the Peterson plaque has been a symbol of dedication, idealism and achievement.

 To apply for the Province Balfour Award, a Chapter Balfour Award winner is required to submit his Province Balfour Award application to his Grand Praetor.
 Deadlines vary from province to province, so contact your Grand Praetor for more information.
 To access the Province Balfour Award application, please click here.